Skip to main content

 Frequently Asked Questions

-Can I work while studying in Canada?+
+How many hours can I work while studying in Canada?+

 Can studying in Canada lead to permanent residence?+